School Gyrls: 2008–10: Formation and School Gyrls

 Nick Cannon was first introduced to Mandy Rain on the set of his reality show Star Camp, where she was the youngest member of the Star Camp group "The Giggle Club".
-After Star Camp wrapped, Cannon considered a solo career for Mandy, but decided instead to use her as the nucleus of a girl group; he also formulated a movie concept about three private school girls who meet in detention, based on "Detention", a song Mandy had already recorded which later appeared on their debut album.
+After Star Camp wrapped, Cannon decided to use her as the nucleus of a girl group; he also formulated a movie concept about three private school girls who meet in detention.
+This was based on the song "Detention", a song Rain had already recorded which later appeared on their debut album.

 Cannon brought in Monica Anne Parales, who had auditioned for "The Giggle Club", but she wound up working on the "Jam-X Kids" project instead.
-Jasmine Villegas was the original third member of the group, but she left early on to pursue a solo career.
-After Jasmine's departure, Jacque Rae Pyles was chosen and added to the group.
+Jasmine Villegas was the original third member of the group, but left shortly after joining and was replaced by Jacque Rae Pyles.
 The School Gyrls made their television debut with Nick Cannon on the season finale of E! television series Party Monsters Cabo in January 2009.

-The group's first CD was released under the Island Def Jam imprint.
+In February 2010, the group starred in the Nickelodeon television film School Gyrls, which written and directed by Cannon.
+It centers around the three teen girls and their lives in high school, and features cameos from Reverend Run, Vanessa Simmons, Justin Bieber, Kristinia DeBarge, Soulja Boy, Mathias Anderle, Diggy Simmons, Angie Stone and others.
+The group's first self-titled album was released under the Island Def Jam imprint the following month.
 They opened for Korean-pop acts the Wonder Girls and 2PM at the House of Blues in West Hollywood, California, on June 11, 2010.

-The film, also called School Gyrls, written and directed by Cannon, premiered in February 2010.
-It centers around three teen girls and their lives in high school, and features cameos from Reverend Run, Vanessa Simmons, Justin Bieber, Kristinia DeBarge, Soulja Boy, Mathias Anderle, Diggy Simmons, and others.

-A Very School Gyrls Holla-Day premiered on Nickelodeon on December 4, 2010.
-A couple of weeks ahead of filming the holiday movie, Cannon announced he was adding two new girls to the group, (then) 15-year-old Sade Austin, and 18-year-old Lauren Chavez were chosen to be in the group.
-They also recorded a new Christmas album, A Very School Gyrls Holla Day, released in December, and a single, "Going to the Mall".
+On December 4, 2010, the group's second television film A Very School Gyrls Holla-Day premiered on Nickelodeon.
+The film introduced two new members to the group, (then) 15-year-old Sade Austin, and 18-year-old Lauren Chavez.
+Their second studio album A Very School Gyrls Holla Day coincided with the release of the film.

-2011–12: Line-up and name changes, Wonder Girls movie, and eventual demise of the group
+2011–12: Line-up and name changes, Wonder Girls movie, and disbandment

 Shortly after the second movie release, Mandy Rain and Jacque Pyles decided to leave the School Gyrls to pursue solo careers.
-After their departure In 2011, Natalie Aguero and Brittany Oaks were added to the group to replace them.
-The first appearance with the two new members was at Kids Choice Awards 2011.
-But shortly after starting a new song with the group, Oaks left the group to pursue a career in a girl group named DollFace with her older sister Breanne Oaks.
+In 2011, Natalie Aguero and Brittany Oaks were added to the group to replace them.
+The group's first appearance with the two new members was at Kids Choice Awards 2011.
+Oaks left the group shortly after joining and was quickly replaced with Briana "Rae" Bello.
+The group introduced Rae on September 9, 2011, when the School Gyrls performed at Crenshaw Plaza.

-After hearing about Briana "Rae" Bello from close friends of her she was brought into the studio and she was added to the group.
-The world was first introduced to Rae on September 9, 2011, when the Gyrls performed at Crenshaw Plaza, performing their new song, "Pump Ya Breaks", for the back-to-school bash in L.A.